privacyguides/privacyguides.org/docs/android.en.md

 !!! danger

     Out of the box, Fairphone devices are incredibly insecure.
-[Fairphone's stock bootloader trusts the public AVB signing key](https://forum.fairphone.com/t/bootloader-avb-keys-used-in-roms-for-fairphone-3-4/83448/10), meaning any system can be installed and the phone will trust it as if it is the stock rom.
+[Fairphone's stock bootloader trusts the public AVB signing key](https://forum.fairphone.com/t/bootloader-avb-keys-used-in-roms-for-fairphone-3-4/83448/10), meaning any system can be installed and the phone will trust it as if it is the stock system.
 This essentially breaks verified boot on a stock Fairphone device.

-    This problem is solved when you install a custom ROM such as CalyxOS or DivestOS and trust that ROM developer's signing keys rather than the stock system's.
-To reiterate, **you must install a custom ROM to use Fairphone devices in a secure manner.**
+    This problem is solved when you install a custom operating system such as CalyxOS or DivestOS and trust the developer's signing keys rather than the stock system's.
+To reiterate, **you must install a custom operating system to use Fairphone devices in a secure manner.**

 CalyxOS has [experimental support](https://calyxos.org/news/2022/04/01/fairphone4-oneplus8t-oneplus9-test-builds/) for the **Fairphone 4**.